decred/dcrd/crypto/blake256/internal/compress/README.md

 Package `compress` implements the BLAKE-224 and BLAKE-256 block compression function.
-It provides a pure Go implementation as well as specialized implementations that take advantage of vector extensions (SSE2 and SSE4.1) on the `amd64` architecture when they are supported.
+It provides a pure Go implementation as well as specialized implementations that take advantage of vector extensions (SSE2, SSE4.1, and AVX) on the `amd64` architecture when they are supported.

 The package detects hardware support and arranges for the exported `Blocks` function to automatically use the fastest available supported hardware